laurentbristiel/robotframework-faker-example/README.md

         ...             ${\n}=======================================
         log to console  ${profile}
 ```
-gives an output similar to this:
+produce an output similar to this:

 ```
 $ pybot --test Faker_profile faker-example.robot